qualtrak/docs-coach-installer/source/installer.rst

 Usage
 -----

-- Get Help for *Qualtrak Coach Installer* Cmdlet ``Start-CoachInstaller``
+- Get Help for *Qualtrak Coach Installer* Cmdlet ``Coach-Install-Full``

 .. code-block:: powershell

-		Get-Help Start-CoachInstaller -Full
+		Get-Help Coach-Install-Full -Full
-		Start-CoachInstaller -?
+		Coach-Install-Full -?

-- Run ``Start-CoachInstaller`` to install *Coach*.
+- Run ``Coach-Install-Full`` to install *Coach*.
 See "*Examples*" for more info or usage.

 Examples
 --------

 .. note::
-    - See more info about ``Start-CoachInstaller`` parameters in "*Parameters*" section.
+    - See more info about ``Coach-Install-Full`` parameters in "*Parameters*" section.
     - Please use single quotes ('') around parameter values, double quotes ("") values evaluate as *Powershell* statement, so it can have undesired effect!

 - Minimal command with usage of required parameter ``DbPasswd``.
 If omitted, user will be prompted to enter manually:

 .. code-block:: powershell

-		Start-CoachInstaller -DbPasswd 'secRT'
+		Coach-Install-Full -DbPasswd 'secReT'

 Full example with all parameters.
 Note that "-SysPasswd" is only needed for first-install of Coach.:

 .. code-block:: powershell

-		Start-CoachInstaller -DbSrv 'srv\ins' -DbUsr 'admin' -DbPasswd '$ecRT' -RecorderIP '10.0.0.1' -SysPasswd 'P@$$w0rd'
+		Coach-Install-Full -DbSrv 'srv\ins' -DbUsr 'admin' -DbPasswd '$ecReT' -RecorderIP '10.0.0.1' -SysPasswd 'P@$$w0rd'

 Parameters